-We entered into a strategic partnership with Takeda Pharmaceutical Company Limited to develop and commercialize therapies to treat rare genetic diseases in June 2016.
-As part of the collaboration, we received an exclusive license to one preclinical Takeda product candidate in a pre-determined field of use, which includes an option to an additional field of use for this product with terms to be negotiated, and have an exclusive option to co-develop and co-commercialize the product candidate in additional therapeutic areas.
+We entered into a strategic partnership with Takeda Pharmaceutical Company Limited, or Takeda, to develop and commercialize therapies to treat rare genetic diseases in June 2016.
+As part of the collaboration, we received an exclusive license to one preclinical Takeda product candidate in a pre-determined field of use, and we have an exclusive option to co-develop and co-commercialize the product candidate in additional therapeutic areas.
 We have also established a five-year research collaboration with Takeda in which we will have the option to license up to five additional Takeda product candidates for rare diseases.